joeblew99/gu/README.md

   - Quickly craft your UI without touching HTML
   - Rendering from either the backend or frontend
   - Share code between backend and frontend
-  - Extensively simple but documentation
+  - Extensively simple but broad documentation

 ## Example